awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.

-Use this key to compare the AWS Region that was called in the request with the region that you specify in the policy\.
+Use this key to compare the AWS Region that was called in the request with the Region that you specify in the policy\.
 You can use this global condition key to control which Regions can be requested\.
 To view the AWS Regions for each service, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.
 + **Availability** – This key is always included in the request context\.

 Some global services, such as IAM, have a single endpoint\.
 Because this endpoint is physically located in the US East \(N\.
 Virginia\) Region, IAM calls are always made to the us\-east\-1 Region\.
 For example, if you create a policy that denies access to all services if the requested Region is not us\-west\-2, then IAM calls always fail\.
 To view an example of how to work around this, see [NotAction with Deny](reference_policies_elements_notaction.md)\.

 **Note**
 The `aws:RequestedRegion` condition key allows you to control which endpoint of a service is invoked but does not control the impact of the operation\.
-Some services have cross\-region impacts\.
-For example, Amazon S3 has API operations that control cross\-region replication\.
+Some services have cross\-Region impacts\.
+For example, Amazon S3 has API operations that control cross\-Region replication\.
 You can invoke `s3:PutBucketReplication` in one Region \(which is affected by the `aws:RequestedRegion` condition key\), but other Regions are affected based on the replications configuration settings\.

 You can use this context key to limit access to AWS services within a given set of Regions\.
 For example, the following policy allows a user to view all of the Amazon EC2 instances in the AWS Management Console\.
 However it only allows them to make changes to instances in Ireland \(eu\-west\-1\), London \(eu\-west\-2\), or Paris \(eu\-west\-3\)\.